Andy-Bartkiv/react-4-digits-game/README.md

 The first player to reveal the other's secret number (get 44 in response to his guess) wins the game.

 It is proved that any number can be solved within seven turns.

-Because the game has simple rules while still being difficult and entertaining, there are many computer variants.
-A computer program "moo", written in 1970 by J. M. Grochow at MIT, was among the first Bulls and Cows computer implementations.